GuHaRaJ/RapidAId---Drone-Based-Telemedicine/README.md

 **Status:** Under Development

-RapidAId aims to revolutionize healthcare access by providing rapid, on-demand delivery of medicines via drones.
+RapidAid aims to revolutionize healthcare access by providing rapid, on-demand delivery of medicines via drones.
 This repository contains the frontend component of the RapidAid system.

 ## Project Overview